SEI-Remote/decoupled-pern-jwt-auth-template-back-end-cjs/README.md

-# Decoupled MERN Stack with JWT Auth Template - Back End
+# Decoupled PERN Stack with JWT Auth Template - Back End

-This is the back end of a decoupled MERN Stack app that includes JWT Authentication.
+This is the back end of a decoupled PERN Stack app that includes JWT Authentication.

-When combined with the front end found [here](https://github.com/SEI-Remote/decoupled-mern-jwt-auth-template-front-end), you'll have all you need to build a full stack MERN app!
+When combined with the front end found [here](https://github.com/SEI-Remote/decoupled-pern-jwt-auth-template-front-end), you'll have all you need to build a full stack PERN app!

 Use this to go build things! 🚀